PanosKatsaras/Blazor-.NET-InvoiceApp/README.md

 Build and run the Blazor Server/.NET project in Visual Studio or using command-line tools.

-Ensure the application successfully connects to the local database specified in appsettings.json.
+Ensure the application successfully connects to the local Database specified in appsettings.json.